username29800/neuron/README.md

 - Various commands manipulate the argument list (`arg`), such as `e` for eliminating elements, `comb` for concatenating strings, and others for numerical operations.

 Experiment with these commands to create custom scripts tailored to your needs within the text editor.

+# Reactor (Pre-Fission Processor) Manual

+## Introduction
+The Reactor is a pre-fission processor designed to simplify the usage of the Fission Scripting Language.
+It provides functions for common mathematical operations and encapsulates the complexities of interacting with the Fission language.
+Below is a manual explaining the functions available in the Reactor.

+## Functions

+### `FsAdd(a, b)`
+- Adds two numbers.
+- Parameters:
+  - `a`: First number.
+  - `b`: Second number.
+- Returns the result of the addition.

+### `FsSub(a, b)`
+- Subtracts one number from another.
+- Parameters:
+  - `a`: The number to be subtracted from.
+  - `b`: The number to subtract.
+- Returns the result of the subtraction.

+### `FsMx(a, b)`
+- Multiplies two numbers.
+- Parameters:
+  - `a`: First number.
+  - `b`: Second number.
+- Returns the result of the multiplication.

+### `FsDv(a, b)`
+- Divides one number by another, returning the quotient.
+- Parameters:
+  - `a`: The dividend.
+  - `b`: The divisor.
+- Returns the quotient.

+### `FsDr(a, b)`
+- Divides one number by another, returning the remainder.
+- Parameters:
+  - `a`: The dividend.
+  - `b`: The divisor.
+- Returns the remainder.

+### `Fexp(a, b)`
+- Raises a number to the power of another.
+- Parameters:
+  - `a`: The base.
+  - `b`: The exponent.
+- Returns the result of the exponentiation.

+## Summary
+These functions allow you to perform common mathematical operations using a simplified interface.
+Use them to interact with the Fission Scripting Language without directly handling the underlying complexities.